-Field Trips: The CSU IP Florence Program includes several field trips during the year which are mandatory.
-The theme of the field trips, site visits and guest speakers are strongly connected to the courses that students take at the center.
-In addition to museums and art collections, the sites visited represent a wide range of cultural institutions such as the La Scala opera house in Milan, the Museum of Cinema in Turin, the University of Padua, and Machiavelli's house near Florence.
+Field Trips: The CSU IP Florence Program includes several mandatory field trips during the year.
+The themes of the field trips, site visits and guest speakers are strongly connected to the courses that students take at the center.
+In addition to museums and art collections, the sites visited represent a wide range of cultural institutions such as the La Scala opera house in Milan, the Museum of Cinema in Turin, the University of Padua, the American Academy in Rome, and Machiavelli's house near Florence.
 Trips last one to four days.
-While the itinerary and specific sites visited vary, the trips usually include diverse cities across the country such as Rome, Venice, Vicenza, Verona, Mantua, Turin, Milan, Padua and Naples to give students a comprehensive understanding of Italian cultural identity.
-CSU faculty and guest guides participate in these trips and contribute with lectures and presentations on various topics related to the sites visited.
-In addition, some students may contribute with on-site presentations prepared as part of course assignments.
+While the itinerary and specific sites visited vary, the trips usually include diverse cities across the country such as Rome, Venice, Vicenza, Verona, Mantua, Turin, Milan, Padua, Naples, and Pompeii to give students a comprehensive understanding of Italian cultural identity.
+CSU faculty and guest guides participate in these trips and contribute to lectures and presentations on various topics related to the sites -.
+In addition, some students may contribute with on-site presentations prepared as course assignments.

-Extra-curricular Activities: In Florence, students have the option to participate in many extra-curricular activities that help them better understand the subtleties of Italian culture from various perspectives and outside academic requirements.
-These activities include cooking classes, olive oil and wine appreciation classes, language exchanges with high school students and English teaching assistance in Italian schools.
-No grade or university credit is granted for any of these activities, but they are great opportunities for students to immerse themselves in the local culture, connect with people, use, and improve their Italian language skills and learn first-hand about Florentine customs and traditions.
+Extra-curricular and Community Engagement Activities: In Florence, students have the option to participate in many extra-curricular activities that help them understand the subtleties of Italian culture from various perspectives, outside of academic requirements.
+These activities include cooking classes, olive oil and wine appreciation classes, assisting the less fortunate at a local soup kitchen, providing guided tours in Florentine churches, language exchanges with high school students and providing English teaching assistance in Italian schools.
+No grade or university credit is granted for any of these activities, but they are great opportunities for students to immerse themselves in the local culture, connect with people, improve their Italian language skills, and learn first-hand about Florentine customs and traditions.
 Internship credit is not possible except for SSC 499, which is offered at the Regional Council of Tuscany.